 Frederick Rieke bought the brick building in 1904.
 Rieke was a general contractor and built many homes and buildings in Oceanside, including the house located on the same block at 312 North Cleveland Street.

-In 1923 the building was sold to by H. J. Crawford and it was subsequently deeded to two other members of his family: Thomas J. Crawford, and then to Samuel J. Crawford, a prominent attorney in Los Angeles who maintained ownership until 1945 when it was sold to George Haddox.
+In 1923 the building was sold to by H. J. Crawford and it was subsequently deeded to two other members of his family: Thomas J. Crawford, and then to Samuel J. Crawford, a prominent attorney in Los Angeles who maintained ownership until 1945 when it was sold to George Edmond Haddox of Los Angeles.

-It was in the 1940s that the building, which continued to serve as a boarding house, developed a rather “seedy reputation”.
-Longtime residents recalled as children they were forbidden to visit or linger near the building and its use by prostitutes implied.
-It should be pointed out, however, that despite rumors, it was never a brothel as brothels are illegal and would not have been allowed to operate as such.
-Nonetheless, it was known for illegal activity.
+Renamed the American Hotel in 1943, the building, which continued to serve as a boarding house, developed a rather “seedy reputation”.
+Longtime residents recalled as children they were forbidden to visit or linger near the building and its use by prostitutes rampantly rumored.

-Ralph and Ella Rogers bought the property in 1947.
-By 1948, or perhaps earlier, the building was named the Traveler’s Hotel (as listed in phone directories) or Hotel Travelers (painted on building).
+Owner George Edward Haddox sold the hotel one week later to Ralph and Ella Rogers who promptly renamed their establishment the Traveler’s Hotel (as listed in phone directories) or Hotel Travelers (painted on building).

 Rogers opened Rogers Music Co., also known as Rogers Phonograph Service, on the lower level and maintained the boarding house on the second floor.